Start Building Your Child’s Credit

 Child Identity Theft

-Carrying devastating consequences for children, child identity theft is a serious crime in which someone steals a child’s personal information, such as their SSN, birth date, or name.
-Identity thieves can use this information to open new credit accounts, take out loans, or even commit medical fraud in the child’s name—this can damage the child’s credit report and make it difficult for them to obtain credit or loans in the future.
+Child identity theft is a serious crime that entails someone stealing a child’s personal information, such as their SSN, birth date, or name.
+Identity thieves can use this information to open new credit accounts, take out loans, or even commit medical fraud in the child’s name.
+This can damage the child’s credit report and make it difficult for them to obtain credit or loans in the future.

 How To Protect Yourself From Online Identity Theft